 - As per the Act, the powers were divided into Federal List, Provincial List and Concurrent List.

 - Provincial autonomy was introduced in the Provinces by abolishing the Dyarchy.

-- There was provision for adoption of Dyarchy at the Centre.
+- There was provision for the adoption of Dyarchy at the Centre.

 - Provided provisions for establishing Federal Court, Reserve Bank of India (RBI).

-- There was provision for establishment of All India Federation consisting of Provinces and Princely States as units.
+- There was provision for the establishment of All India Federation consisting of Provinces and the Princely States as units.

 - Due to the length of Government of India Act 1935, it was divided into 2 separate Acts.

 In 1942 Cripps Mission was sent to India under the leadership of Sir Stafford Cripps.
 Some of the proposals given by the Cripps Mission are given below.

 - Dominion status would be given to India, after the 2nd World War.